 Craig A. Barbarosh has served as our Vice Chairman of the Board since November 2015.
-Mr. Barbarosh is a partner at the international law firm of Katten Muchin Rosenman LLP, a position he has held since June 2012.
+Currently he is the Chairman of the Board of Landec Corporation and a director at Evolent Health, Inc., where he is a member of the Strategy and Compensation Committees, and Sabra Health Care REIT, Inc., where he is the Chair of the Audit Committee and a member of the Compensation Committee.
+Mr. Barbarosh previously served on the Boards of Aratana Therapeutics, where he was the Chair of the Strategy Committee and a member of the Compensation Committee, Bazaarvoice, Inc., where he was a member of the Compensation Committee, and BioPharmX, Inc., where he was the Chair of the Nominating and Governance Committee and a member of the Audit and Compensation Committees.
+Mr. Barbarosh also previously served as the Independent Board Observer for Payless Holdings, Inc. and as an independent director of Ruby Tuesday, Inc. Mr. Barbarosh is a partner at the international law firm of Katten Muchin Rosenman LLP, a position he has held since June 2012.
 From January 1999 until June 2012, Mr. Barbarosh was a partner of the international law firm of Pillsbury Winthrop Shaw Pittman LLP.
-Mr. Barbarosh is a nationally recognized restructuring expert.
 He served in several leadership positions while a partner at Pillsbury including serving on the firm’s Board of Directors, as the Chair of the firm’s Board’s Strategy Committee, as a coleader of the firm’s national Insolvency & Restructuring practice section and as the Managing Partner of the firm’s Orange County office.
-At Katten, Mr. Barbarosh served as a member of the firm’s Executive and Operating Committee from June 2012 through June 2016 and currently serves on the firm’s Board of Directors.
+At Katten, Mr. Barbarosh served as a member of the firm’s Executive and Operating Committee from June 2012 through June 2016 and served on the firm’s Board of Directors for seven years.
 Mr. Barbarosh received a Juris Doctorate from the University of the Pacific, McGeorge School of Law in 1992, with distinction, and a Bachelor of Arts in Business Economics from the University of California at Santa Barbara in 1989.
-Mr. Barbarosh received certificates from Harvard Business School for completing executive education courses on Private Equity and Venture Capital (2007), Financial Analysis for Business Evaluation (2010) and Effective Corporate Boards (2015).
-Mr. Barbarosh is also a frequent speaker and author on restructuring and governance topics.
-Mr. Barbarosh, as a practicing attorney specializing in the area of financial and operational restructuring and related mergers and acquisitions, provides our Board with experienced guidance on similar transactions involving our company.
-Mr. Barbarosh is also a director of Sabra Health Care REIT, Inc. (Nasdaq: SBRA), where he is the Chair of the Audit Committee and a member of the Compensation Committee, and previously served on the board of BioPharmX, Inc., (NYSE: BPMX) where he was the Chair of the Nominating and Governance Committee and a member of the Audit and Compensation Committees.
+Mr. Barbarosh received certificates for completing executive education courses from The Wharton School of the University of Pennsylvania in Corporate Valuation (2019) and Harvard Business School in Private Equity and Venture Capital (2007), Financial Analysis for Business Evaluation (2010) and Effective Corporate Boards (2015).
+Mr. Barbarosh is also a frequent speaker and author on governance and restructuring topics.
+Mr. Barbarosh, as an experienced board director and attorney specializing in the area of financial and operational restructuring and related mergers and acquisitions, provides our Board with experienced guidance on governance and transactional matters involving our company.
 Mr. Barbarosh has been a director since 2009.

 George H. Bristol is a Managing Director of Janas Associates, a corporate financial advisor, a position he has held since 2010.
 From August 2006 until March 2010 he served as Managing Director-Corporate Finance of Crowell Weedon & Co.
 From November 2002 until August 2006, he was a member and Chief Financial Officer of Vantis Capital Management, LLC, a registered investment advisor which managed the Vantis hedge funds totaling over $1.4 billion from November 2002.
 Prior to Vantis, he was an investment banker with several firms including Ernst & Young, Paine Webber, Prudential Securities and Dean Witter.
 He is a graduate of the University of Michigan and Harvard Business School.
 Mr. Bristol’s experience at Janas, WealthIntel, and Vantis, and his various corporate finance positions, provide our Board with insight from someone with direct responsibility for strategic and transactional financial matters.
 Mr. Bristol has been a director since 2008.